nicolealexawalter/Dungeons-and-Dragons-Utility-Tool/README.md

 You'll notice that the Generate Sentence button doesn't allow you to set a number words/min/max length.
 It simply generates a random sentence of varying words of varying length, with random punctuation!
 Perfect for creating idle chatter in another language to help immerse your players!

+### RP Encounters

+Here you can fetch a random RP encounter from a master list of over 5000!
+Note: these are not my encounters, I crawled publically available materials on the web and amassed them into a large list.
+I do not claim to own any of these, nor any other material (eg, the creatures) present on the app!

 ### Summary

 You can do a lot of fun things on this site, and I hope it helps you grow your campaign!
 You can use the link below to access the site at your whimsy.
 The actual URL is pasted below as well.

+There is also a dedicated [mobile site](https://nicolealexawalter.github.io/Dungeons-and-Dragons-Utility-Tool/mobile.html), that should automatically load when you visit the main page on a mobile phone.

 [Site](https://nicolealexawalter.github.io/Dungeons-and-Dragons-Utility-Tool/)